Al-Muti': Abdication and death

 Over the years, Izz al-Dawla increasingly alienated his Turkic soldiery, under their commander Sabuktakin, culminating in a failed assassination attempt on the latter.
 The Turks had also gained the support of the Sunni populace in Baghdad after putting down the riots in 972.
 As a result, on 1 August 974, Sabuktakin seized control of Baghdad from Izz al-Dawla.

-When the coup happened, al-Muti' left Baghdad along with the members of the Buyid clan, but Sabuktakin forced him back and confined him to his palace.
+When the coup occurred, al-Muti' left Baghdad with members of the Buyid clan, but Sabuktakin forced him back and confined him to his palace.
 Of advanced years, and with his right side paralyzed following a stroke in 970, al-Muti' was induced to abdicate with his health as a pretext, and was replaced by his son Abd al-Karim, as al-Ta'i, on 5 August.
 This was the first father-to-son succession of the caliphate since al-Muktafi in 902.

 Sabuktakin had himself appointed amir al-umara by the new caliph, and left Baghdad to campaign against the Buyids, accompanied by both al-Muti' and al-Ta'i.
 Al-Muti' died on the way, at Dayr al-Aqul, on 12 October 974.
 He was buried at the mausoleum of his paternal grandmother, Shaghab, in the Baghdad quarter of al-Rusafa, where his brother al-Radi had also been buried.